swiftcoder2020/milestone_project_1/README.md

 * All code was written on Gitpod, an online IDE.
 * The code was then pushed to GitHub where it is stored in my Repository.
-* Under the settings section of the GitHub repository, scrolled down to GitHub Pages section.
+* Under the settings section of the GitHub repository, scroll down to GitHub Pages section.
 * Under 'Source' drop-down, the 'Master branch' was selected.
-* Once selected, this publishes the project to GitHub Pages and displays the site url.
+* Once selected, this publishes the project to GitHub Pages and displays the site's url.
 * There is no difference between the deployed version and the development version.
 * The code can be run locally through clone or download.
 * You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.